libbymiller/covid-uk/README.md

 a container can then be created:

-`docker run --name coviduk -ti covid:latest`
+`docker run --name coviduk -ti coviduk:latest`

 ### Quick Run Command